Diegocortes15/ui-automation-challenge-js/README.md

 You must have [Visual Studio Code](https://code.visualstudio.com/download) installed

-Once installed [Visual Studio Code](https://code.visualstudio.com/download) you need to install a couple of plugins to help us set up our framework.
+Once installed [Visual Studio Code](https://code.visualstudio.com/download) you need to install a couple of plugins to help you set up the framework.

 These plugins are Prettier and ESlint